 The V maps of the flare show that both 15 GHz footpoint sources were left-hand circularly polarized and the same was also true of the bulk of the 5 GHz emission.
 The sense (but usually not the degree) of polarization can be affected if there is a neutral line in the corona along the line of sight: the effect is to reverse the sense of polarization of the limbward source.
 The sources on the near side of the neutral line in the active region generally show their intrinsic polarization.
-In this case, the polarizations of the emission of the sources on the near side of the neutral line (the sources to the west) are both consistent with extraordinary (x mode) mode polarization relative to the direction of the underlying magnetic field (negative polarity, i.e., downgoing).
+In this case, the polarizations of the emission of the sources on the near side of the neutral line (the sources to the west) are both consistent with extraordinary (x mode)mode polarization relative to the direction of the underlying magnetic field (negative polarity, i.e., downgoing).
 This identification is confirmed by the polarization of the 15 GHz sunspot source, which should be x mode and matches the polarization of the western 15 GHz footpoint.
-The degrees of polarization of the 15 GHz footpoint sources are typically 55% for the eastern footpoint and 25% for the western footpoint but reached values as high as 80-90% and 45-50% respectively.
+The degrees of polarization of the 15 GHz footpoint sources are typically 55% for the eastern footpoint and 25% for the western footpoint but reached values as high as 80%-90% and 45%-50%, respectively.
 Such high degrees of polarization imply that the 15 GHz emission was optically thin.
-At 5 GHz the degree of polarization is typically 20% near the loop top, and decreases as one approaches the footpoints.
+At 5 GHz the degree of polarization is typically 20% near the loop top and decreases as one approaches the footpoints.

-In fig. 2 we present the time profiles of the 5 and 15 GHz VLA emission.
-The VLA fluxes were computed by summing up all pixels in the flare images with brightness temperatures higher than the lowest contours of fig. 1.
-The 5 GHz profiles are simple; they show a rapid increase to the maximum intensity (within 2 min) and a much slower decay.
-The 15 GHz time profiles show that the microwave emission was higher at the eastern footpoint with the exception of the period 17:19:45 - 17:20:23 UT when the peak of the western footpoint emission was a factor of 3.6 higher than the eastern footpoint emission.
+In Figure 2, we present the time profiles of the 5 and 15 GHz VLA emission.
+The VLA fluxes were computed by summing up all pixels in the flare images with brightness temperatures higher than the lowest contours of Figure 1.
+The 5 GHz profiles are simple; they show a rapid increase to the maximum intensity (within 2 minutes) and a much slower decay.
+The 15 GHz time profiles show that the microwave emission was higher at the eastern footpoint with the exception of the period 17:19:45-17:20:23 UT when the peak of the western footpoint emission was a factor of 3.6 higher than the eastern footpoint emission.
 This may indicate a secondary precipitation of energetic electrons above the western footpoint of the flaring loop.
-The morphology of the corresponding 5 GHz maps did not change but a local peak in the 5 GHz V time profile is clearly present about 5 sec before the peak of the 15 GHz western footpoint emission.
+The morphology of the corresponding 5 GHz maps did not change, but a local peak in the 5 GHz V time profile is clearly present about 5 s before the peak of the 15 GHz western footpoint emission.

-Fig. 3 shows the OVRO total power fluxes from antennas 1 and 2 at the time of maximum of the event.
+Figure 3 shows the OVRO total power fluxes from antennas 1 and 2 at the time of maximum of the event.
 The turnover frequency was 5.4 GHz.
 The OVRO and VLA fluxes at both 5 and 15 GHz were consistent to within 20%, which is acceptable given the uncertainties in instrumental calibration.
-We used the OVRO total power fluxes from 6 GHz to 15 GHz to compute the slope α of the high frequency part of the flare spectrum.
-Once α is known, the computation of the electron energy spectral index δ is straightforward provided that the emission is optically thin ($\alpha = 1.22 - 0.90\delta$, Dulk 1985).
-We find that $\delta = 3.7$.
-Due to local interference problems at the right circular feed of antenna 2, the low frequency part of the OVRO right-hand polarization (RCP) flux spectra (from 1 GHz to 2 GHz) was not reliable; thus we have no information about the polarization of the flare at low frequencies.
+We used the OVRO total power fluxes from 6 GHz to 15 GHz to compute the slope $\alpha$ of the highfrequency part of the flare spectrum.
+Once $\alpha$ is known, the computation of the electron energy spectral index $\delta$ is straightforward, provided that the emission is optically thin $(\alpha = 1.22 - 0.90\delta;$ Dulk 1985).
+We find that $\delta = 3.7$ .
+As a result of local interference problems at the right circular feed of antenna 2, the low-frequency part of the OVRO right-hand polarization (RCP) flux spectra (from 1 to 2 GHz) was not reliable; thus we have no information about the polarization of the flare at low frequencies.
 At high frequencies the OVRO fluxes show left circular polarization, in rough quantitative agreement with the fluxes from the VLA V maps (differences about 20%).
-The OVRO polarization spectra also show that from 2.8 GHz to 4 GHz, there is a reversal of polarization.
+The OVRO